All DAIR3 materials are in the GitHub Repository: https://github.com/DAIR3/DAIR3-Workshop

 Learning Objectives:

-- Familiarity with git and its benefits, and the ability to begin using it for simple tasks, including cloning, committing changes, pushing and pulling.
+- Familiarity with Git and its benefits, and the ability to begin using it for simple tasks, including cloning, committing changes, pushing and pulling.

 5.5 Containers

-Gain hands-on experience with key dependency management tools-Python virtual environments, renv, and containerization-understanding their pros and cons, and develop the skills to create and run basic Docker images.
+Gain hands-on experience with key dependency management tools (Python virtual environments, renv, and containerization), understanding their pros and cons, and develop the skills to create and run basic Docker images.

 Learning Objectives:

-- Familiarity with various tools for dependency management, including python virtual environments, renv, and containerization, and their respective strengths and weaknesses.
-Ability to create and run simple docker images.
+- Familiarity with various tools for dependency management, including Python virtual environments, renv, and containerization, and their respective strengths and weaknesses.
+Ability to create and run simple Docker images.

-5.6 Assembling a full analysis pipeline
+5.6 Assembling a Full Analysis Pipeline

 Learn key factors in organizing an analysis pipeline and develop the skills to assemble a complete, reusable pipeline template.